liferay/liferay-docs/develop/tutorials/articles/150-web-services/05-invoking-json-web-services.markdown

 ## Passing Parameters as Part of a URL Path

-To pass method parameters as part of the URL path, specify them in name-value pairs after the service URL.
-Parameter names must be formed from method argument names by converting them from camel case to names that use all lower case, dash-separated words.
+Specify parameters in name-value pairs after the service URL.
+Parameter names must be formed from method argument names by converting them from camel case to all lower case, dash-separated names.
 For example, this returns all top-level bookmark folders from the specified site:

     http://localhost:8080/api/jsonws/bookmarks.bookmarksfolder/get-folders/group-id/20181/parent-folder-id/0

-You can pass parameters in any order; it's not necessary to follow the order in which the arguments are specified in the method signatures.
+You can pass parameters in any order; you need not follow the order of the arguments in the method signatures.

-When a method name is overloaded, the *best match* will be used.
+When a method name is overloaded, the *best match* is used.
 The method that contains the least number of undefined arguments is chosen and invoked for you.

 You can also pass parameters in a URL query.
 The next section shows you how to